Designing the Value Gap into your physical store experience

 What is important to customers matters.
 If a brand can fulfil the customer’s expectations and deliver the value that customers demand, then these brands will continue to be successful.
 Those brands that exceed their customer’s expectations by delivering more value than expected will leave the customers with a huge feel-good factor.
 Getting value when it is unexpected builds unprecedented levels of loyalty, trust and brand advocacy.
 The physical store experience offers one of the best opportunities to design in and create that feeling for your customers.

 What is a Value Gap?

-The Value Gap is a feeling you have when you perceive that you have got more value than you expected from a transaction.
+The value gap is a feeling you have when you perceive that you have got more value than you expected from a transaction.
 It’s the gap between shoppers’ expectations and reality.
-This feeling is the Holy Grail of the Smart Shopper mindset.
+This feeling is the Holy Grail of the smart shopper mindset.

-A smart shopper is traditionally defined as a consumer that does a significant amount of research before making a purchase.
+A smart shopper is traditionally defined as a consumer who does a significant amount of research before making a purchase.
 In reality, this isn’t a special type of consumer.
 We are all smart shoppers.
 This behaviour is motivated by an innate human desire to obtain the best value possible.
 It transcends all shopper profiles and all price points, as a person buying a luxury car from a dealership wants value just like someone buying shampoo from a discount store.

 The Value Gap and the physical retail store

 Retail transactions have evolved beyond the simple exchange of goods and services for money.
 A shopper’s ‘currency’ is no longer just about money.
 They now consider the amount of time, their level of engagement, trust and loyalty as part of the transaction.
 Furthermore, a retailer doesn’t just deal in products, they can also provide experiences.
 A shopper can enter a store and perceive the experience to hold great value, and by doing so, experience the value gap despite not purchasing a thing.